 Restore and Preserve

 Land Steward volunteers assist Authority staff with trail maintenance, habitat restoration, fencing and cleanup projects on the Authority’s lands.
 No previous experience or training is necessary, and all tools and safety equipment are provided for the day of the project.
-Land Steward projects are the second Saturday of the month from 10am-3pm.
+Land Steward projects are the third Saturday of the month from 10am-3pm.
 Lunch and water are provided, courtesy of the Authority, or volunteers can bring their own food.
 Youth volunteers (age 14-17) are welcome, accompanied by a parent or guardian.

 Share your love of nature with others as a Docent volunteer.
 Docents share information about the natural environment, lead groups on fun, informational hikes and receive special training on how to effectively lead groups.
 Docents commit to participating in at least one program per quarter, and must pass a fingerprint background check (fees for background checks are paid for by the Authority).
 Docent training is annual, with weekend classes in late February through early March.
 Docents must be at least 18 years of age.